Oksizamnojzombi/Battle-Ships/README.md

-# Under-Gram
-New page for Under Gram Glasses
+# Battle ships with Pixi.js

 The site is compiled on  Webpack 4.
 It is assumed that Node.js is installed.